mohneesh9797-puresoftware/lzws/README.md

 # LZW + Stream = LZWS [![Build Status](https://travis-ci.org/andrew-aladev/lzws.svg?branch=master)](https://travis-ci.org/andrew-aladev/lzws)

 LZW streaming compressor/decompressor based on LZW AB compatible with UNIX compress.
-It has no any ancient legacy code from [ncompress](https://github.com/vapier/ncompress).
+It has no legacy code from [ncompress](https://github.com/vapier/ncompress).

-## Compressor dictionary implementations
+## Compressor dictionaries

 * Linked list (idea from LZW AB).
 It has low memory usage <= 327 KB (16 bit codes).
 It is slow in general.
 It is recommended for small amount of data.
 * Sparse array (enabled by default).
 It has high memory usage <= 33.5 MB (16 bit codes).
-It will be fast.
+It is fast.
 It is recommended for large amount of data.

 You can add your own implementation.